-Conrad Siegel Named to List of Nation’s Top DC Advisor Teams
+Conrad Siegel Named to List of Nation’s Top DC Advisor Teams in 2021

 Conrad Siegel has been named to the National Association of Plan Advisors’ (NAPA’s) list of the nation’s top defined contribution (DC) Advisor Teams.
 All of Conrad Siegel’s DC operations are based out of its headquarters in Harrisburg, PA.
 The firm made the list because of the $6.7 billion in DC plans that it manages (as of 6/30/2021).